Norinne and Dimercia

 Of all the activities they’ve enjoyed together, Dimercia says that Ruckers has to be her favourite because they’ve won candy and free prizes.
 She bursts out laughing when she remembers their many attempts to win a stuffed animal from a machine, only to have it fall again and again, despite their best efforts.

 Both Norinne and Dimercia would recommend Big Brothers Big Sisters to everyone.
 Norinne loves to hear all about Dimercia’s life.
 They get the chance to talk about everything, and Dimercia knows she can come to Norinne with any problems she’s facing at school or elsewhere.

 Dimercia adds enthusiastically, “I would tell all my friends to join so that they can be happy like me and Norinne!”

 Their friendship is sure to include many more movies, cookies, and new adventures in the future, and one thing is absolutely certain: these two will be friends for many years to come.
 The bond they have is evident in the many laughs they share, the cheerful banter they exchange across the table, and the mutual respect they have for one another.
 Most importantly, they’ve decided that no matter what happens, they are going to stay friends even after Dimercia has grown up.
 This is clearly the beginning of a happy, supportive, and genuine life-long friendship.

-In 2019, K+S Potash Canada announced a $220,000 gift over three years to Big Brothers Big Sisters of Saskatoon, Regina, and Moose Jaw so that they can continue building friendships between adults and youth.
+In 2019, K+S Potash Canada announced their partnership with Big Brothers Big Sisters of Saskatoon, Regina, and Moose Jaw so that they can continue building friendships between adults and youth.
 This purposeful partnership provides young people in the community access to consistent support and guidance as they pursue their goals and dreams.